ice3-software/between-kit/Legacy/README.md

 Objective-C helper class(es) for the iOS platform that handle drag and drop logic between 2 UITableView s and/or UICollectionView s.

-__Note that this is the legacy version 1.1.1.
-It is no longer maintained or supported - please migrate to version 2.0.0 (BetweenKit).
-Because BetweenKit has been rebuilt from the ground up to address the design flaws of version 1, it is completely backwards-incompatible; see the [migration guide]() and [change log]() for details.__
+###This is the legacy version 1.1.1 (`i3-dragndrop`).
+It is now deprecated, please migrate to version 2.0.0 (`BetweenKit`).

+###Because BetweenKit has been rebuilt from the ground up it is unfortunately backwards-incompatible.
+See the [What's New](../Docs/What's New.md) documentation for pointers on how to migrate.

 Installation